denten-courses/metaphor-media/README.md

 - "Interface as Mimesis" by Brenda Laurel
 - "What Metaphors Mean" Davidson
 - Roger White, *Structure of Metaphor*
+- Donald Davidson, “What Metaphors Mean”
+- Max Black, “How Metaphors Work: A Reply to Donald Davidson”
+- Reading Max Black, “More About Metaphor”
+- John Searle, “Metaphor”
+- Cleanth Brooks on “Metaphor, Paradox, and Stereotype.”
+Poems

 ### Week 14